Current Travel Info

 A Similkameen summer…hot temperatures, cooling river, breezy valley… yep, sounds like summer.

 The annual Similkameen Pow Wow is hosted at the Ashnola campground.
-For music fans, the Keremeos Country Bluegrass Jamboree is held in July and early Sept.
-Car fans will enjoy Kars under the K for a full day of family fun.
+For music fans, the Keremeos Country Bluegrass Jamboree held in July and Sept.
+Car fans will enjoy Kars under the K Aug for a full day of family fun.

-In the Cawston and Keremeos area, wineries, cideries, and our only distillery offer special tours and events, many of which feature music, art, and farm-to-table food experiences.
+In the Cawston and Keremeos area, wineries, cideries, and our only distillery offer special tours and events, many featuring music, art, and farm-to-table food experiences.
 Tasting Rooms and Patios are Open, many are pet-friendly.

 Grist Mill & Gardens, Keremeos – Check out all Events – Celebrating 40 years.